ocharles/blog/posts/2013-12-11-24-days-of-hackage-heist.md

 function `callTemplate` to obtain such an action. `callTemplate` looks up a template by name in the list of templates that were loaded when we called `initHeist`, and also takes a list of splices.
-We haven't covered splices yet, so we use `mempty`. `evalHeistT` also requires an XML element to render into - we use SOMETHING HERE to carry this information.
+We haven't covered splices yet, so we use `mempty`. `evalHeistT` also requires an HTML element to render into - we use a blank TextNode to carry this information.

 If we run this with `templates/billy.tpl` existing as defined above you'll see: